 HomePass for HomeKit aims to solve this problem by offering a place to store all of your codes in one convenient app.
-Once you enter one of your codes, it is accessible from any iOS device, as well as your Apple Watch.
+Once you enter one of your codes, it is accessible from your iOS devices, Mac, or Apple Watch.
 Now you can pull up the code any time, and the Apple Watch can even show the QR code, allowing you to scan it with your phone.

-HomePass is a must-have app for those that have tons of HomeKit accessories around the home.
-This app stores all of your HomeKit pairing codes, making them just a few taps away on the iPhone, iPad, and Apple Watch.
+HomePass is a must-have app for those with tons of HomeKit accessories around the home.
+This app stores your HomeKit pairing codes, making them just a few taps away on the iPhone, iPad, Mac, and Apple Watch.

 As its name suggests, the Wake Up Light app is a unique HomeKit app that creates a simulated sunrise with your accessories.
-This simple app allows you to set your desired wake up time for each day of the week, along with the speed of which your lights ramp up their brightness.
+This simple app allows you to set your desired wake-up time for each day of the week and the speed at which your lights ramp up their brightness.

-While you can create scenes and automations for wake up lights on your own through the Home app, Wake Up Lights makes things so much easier, doing the hard work behind the scenes.
+While you can create scenes and automation for wake-up lights on your own through the Home app, Wake Up Lights makes things so much easier, doing the hard work behind the scenes.

-Home Flash for HomeKit solves the age-old problem of getting the attention of everyone in your home, without having to yell or travel from room to room.
+The Signals for HomeKit app solves the age-old problem of getting the attention of everyone in your home without having to yell or travel from room to room.
 This simple app takes your existing HomeKit lighting accessories and combines them with a quick toggle that can flash them on or off.

-Nothing gets someone's attention more than flashing lights, and Home Flash for HomeKit does just that.
-To make an even bigger statement, combine HomeFlash with audio automations to ensure that your message is heard.
+Nothing gets someone's attention more than flashing lights, and Signals for HomeKit does just that.
+To make an even bigger statement, combine Signals with audio automation to ensure that your message gets across.